Jiufen – A Day Trip From Taipei Guide + Photos 2026

 Taiwan Tourist Shuttle Bus 965 – Taipei to Jiufen

-Alternatively you can take the new Taiwan Tourist Shuttle Bus 965 directly to Jiufen and Jinguashi for around 100 TWD.
+Alternatively you can take the new Taiwan Tourist Shuttle Bus 965 directly to Jiufen and Jinguashi for around NT$90.

-The bus makes pick up from Banqiao Bus Station, Wanhua Railway Station, MRT Ximen Station, MRT Fuzhong Station and MRT Beimen Station.
+The bus picks up from Banqiao Bus Station, Wanhua Railway Station, MRT Ximen Station, MRT Fuzhong Station and MRT Beimen Station.
 Pay with EasyCard or you can book your bus journey on Klook >

 The journey from Ximending to Jiufen takes about 1 to 1.5 hours.
 You can check the bus timetable and route here >